Kiefersv/prt_phasecurve/doc/source/Physics.rst

    :height: 200px
    :align: center

-   Geometry of the disk integrated spectrum from the perspective of the observer. :math:`\mu` and :math:`\phi` are the coordinates of the integration.
+   Geometry of the disk integrated spectrum from the perspective of the observer. :math:`\mu` and :math:`\varphi` are the coordinates of the integration.

 The integral is then carried out as an integration of the intensity field along all contributing annuli of constant :math:`\mu` (see Figure above).
 The observer rotates around the sphere in order to catch the phase dependence.
 This is numerically realised by a rotation of the intensityfield around the sphere.